AdvanceHE Aurora Leadership Programme

 How to apply

-The application window for the 2025/26 cohort of the Advance HE Aurora Leadership Programme will open in June.
+The application window for the 2024/25 cohort of the Advance HE Aurora Leadership Programme is now open.

 Selection process and Aurora Champions